ctalv/e-commerce-back-end/README.md

-# Employee Tracker
+# E-Commerce Back End

 ![License](https://img.shields.io/badge/license-MIT-green)

 ## Description
-This is a node run application that allows a user to manage a mysql database.
+This is a node run application that allows a user to manage a mysql database of products.

-Future development:
-- running without having to pull up mysql cli
-- user can update employee manager
-- user can view employees by manager
-- user can view employees by department
-- user can delete department
-- user can delete role
-- user can delete employee
-- user can view department budget
+Future development would be deploying it through Heroku.

 ## Table of Contents